spencerfrost/chatbot-vue/README.md

 # SpinnGPT

 SpinnGPT is an AI-powered conversational system designed to be an expert on specific, niche topics.
-Unlike traditional chatbots, this version allows you to train the chatbot on specialized topics, such as video games like ARK and 7 Days to Die, or the documentation of cutting-edge technologies that other chatbots might not be familiar with due to their knowledge cutoff.
+Unlike traditional chatbots, this version allows you to train the chatbot on specialized topics such as video games or the documentation of cutting-edge technologies that other chatbots might not be familiar with due to their knowledge cutoff.

 ## Key Features